It really began to seem like a diamond was forever.

 Here are 10 non-diamond gift ideas for your loved one.

 Let’s talk about birthstones.
 Not only are they not diamonds, but they actually come with quite a bit of… magic.

 Birthstones are connected to the star signs.

 By choosing a birthstone to feature in a special piece of jewelry, you’re connecting with your inner-self.
-Check out this birthstone chart to see if you or your spouse vibe with the color assigned to their birth date.
+Check out this birthstone chart on gem society to see if you or your spouse vibe with the color assigned to their birth date.